Issedones: Location

 The exact location of their territorial span in Central Asia is unknown.
 The Issedones are "placed by some in Western Siberia and by others in Chinese Turkestan," according to E. D. Phillips.

 Herodotus, who allegedly got his information through both Greek and Scythian sources, describes them as living east of Scythia and north of the Massagetae, while the geographer Ptolemy (VI.16.7) appears to place the trading stations of Issedon Scythica and Issedon Serica in the Tarim Basin.
 Some speculate that they are the people described in Chinese sources as the Wusun.
 J.D.P.
 Bolton places them further north-east, on the south-western slopes of the Altay mountains.

 Another location of the land of the Issedones can be inferred from the account of Pausanias.
 According to what the Greek traveller was told at Delos in the second century CE, the Arimaspi were north of the Issedones, and the Scythians were south of them:

 The two cities of Issedon Scythia and Issedon Serica have been identified with five cities in the Tarim Basin: Qiuci, Yanqi, Shule, Gumo, and Jingjue, while Yutian is identified with the latter.

+The Issedones may also correspond to the Saka Tasmola culture of Central Asia.